luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 Input files are generated automatically at the start of each experiment using the existing deterministic generator (`data/generate_input.py`).
 We use one **compressible** dataset (`.jsonl`, SHA: `353eea1dc2dc6774663338846b8a36c38528d0330d22e9fe35138367c45abbdf`) and one **incompressible** dataset (`.bin`, SHA: `21f4a81500d3e55e6ffdc9b42bcc211da17a9490beb39de0a4917c20ac7ebf7d`) with a fixed size of 256MB and a seed of 12345.

-For decompression experiments, the script generates a **single reference gzip file per dataset** using **GNU gzip** at compression level 6 with header normalization:
+For decompression experiments, the script generates a single reference gzip file per dataset using GNU gzip at compression level 6 with header normalization:

 ```bash
 gzip -6 -n -c INPUT > ref.gz
 ```

 The `-n` option removes filename and timestamp metadata from the gzip header, thus contributing to the project's reproducibility.
-We do this to ensure that all languages decompress the **same exact `.gz` bytes**.
+We do this to ensure that all languages decompress the same exact `.gz` bytes.

 ### Measurement Tooling and Execution Procedure

-Energy measurements are collected with **EnergiBridge** [8], as it provides accurate and reliable real-time power consumption data.
+Energy measurements are collected with EnergiBridge [8], as it provides accurate and reliable real-time power consumption data.
 The script records:
 - an EnergiBridge summary output in a per-run CSV file (`raw/run_k.csv`)
 - stdout/stderr in a log file (`raw/run_k.log`)
 - the wall-clock runtime (`wall_time_s`) measured by the Python orchestrator